awsdocs/amazon-redshift-management-guide/doc_source/overview.md

-# Amazon Redshift management overview<a name="overview"></a>
+# Amazon Redshift provisioned clusters overview<a name="overview"></a>

 The Amazon Redshift service manages all of the work of setting up, operating, and scaling a data warehouse\.
 These tasks include provisioning capacity, monitoring and backing up the cluster, and applying patches and upgrades to the Amazon Redshift engine\.

 ## Cluster management<a name="rs-overview-cluster-management"></a>

 An Amazon Redshift cluster is a set of nodes, which consists of a leader node and one or more compute nodes\.
-The type and number of compute nodes that you need depends on the size of your data, the number of queries you will run, and the query execution performance that you need\.
+The type and number of compute nodes that you need depends on the size of your data, the number of queries you will run, and the query runtime performance that you need\.

 ### Creating and managing clusters<a name="rs-overview-create-and-manage-clusters"></a>